-To temporarily turn off the sound:
+To temporarily turn off the sound, press ••⊘ on the remote control, or:

-- Ι. Press MENU/EXIT and then press ◄ / ▶ until the SYSTEM SETUP: Advanced menu is highlighted. - Press ▼ to highlight Audio Settings and press MODE/ENTER.
-The Audio Settings page displays. - Highlight Mute and press ◄ /▶ to select On.
+- Press MENU and then press ◀/▶ until the SYSTEM SETUP: Advanced menu is highlighted. - Press ▼ to highlight Audio Settings and press OK.
+The Audio Settings page displays. - Highlight Mute and press ◀ /▶ to select On.